 Please note that this insurance is a mandatory part of participating in the program.
 The only exceptions are students who are citizens of the United Kingdom.
 All other students are required to have the insurance, including students from schools in the European Union.
 Buying your own private insurance will not waive this requirement.

 CTLS students will be automatically enrolled in this insurance and will be billed on their Georgetown student accounts.
-The per semester charge for Fall 2022 and Spring 2023 semester students is $130.00.
-CTLS has created Georgetown student accounts for CTLS students from all participating schools.
+The charge for Fall 2025 semester students is $130.00.
+CTLS will create and provide Georgetown student accounts to CTLS students from all participating schools.
 These accounts are accessed using the student’s NetID.
 Payment to cover the charge must be made before the beginning of each semester, by one of the following methods:

-1. Complete the payment via your MyAccess.
+- Complete the payment via your GU Experience.
 Further instructions can be found under the Make a Payment tab on the Student Accounts website.

 Please see the following links for full description of coverage and claims information: